 2. Tap the plus button in the upper-right corner of the screen.

 3. You’ll be prompted to either enter a credit or debit card or apply for an Apple Card.
 For this step-by-step, we’ll enter a credit or debit card.
+(This screen is also where you can add transit card information, if you live in a place that supports that feature.)

 4. You’ll be taken to a screen to add cards.
 If you’ve got cards on file from a previous iPhone backup, you’ll be able to add those by entering their CVC.
 You can also add a different or a new card entirely if this is your first time using Apple Pay.